-The Plymouth County District Attorney’s Office received the Drug Free Communities (DFC) Grant Part II in October 2014.
-The DFC grant programs support community coalitions across the country.
-Their philosophy remains, “local problems require local solutions”.
+Plymouth County District Attorney Tim Cruz’s Office received the Drug Free Communities (DFC) Grant Part II in October 2014.
+This 5-year grant, totaling $625,000 will support community coalitions across the county.
+The philosophy remains, “local problems require local solutions”.

 DFC grantees involve a cross-section of the communities they serve, with active participation from youth, parents, schools, businesses, media, local government, law enforcement, and other local agencies.